Pu-ck/libsystem/README.md

 # lib-system
-Full-stack library system with Spring Boot and Angular
+Full-stack library system in Spring Boot and Angular